 - An overflowing toilet: We’ve all dealt with a clogged or overflowing toilet at one point or another.
 This is usually not an extremely costly fix, but you should be more concerned if it starts overflowing on its own (not directly after a flush).

-Knowing what plumbing problems to watch out for can help you spot small problems before they spiral into much bigger concerns.
+Knowing what problems to watch out for can help you spot small problems before they spiral into much bigger concerns.
 If you’ve identified the issue, you can also take certain steps to mitigate the problem and stop the damage.
 This includes:

 - Using towels and buckets to stop further leaks or mop up standing water.